 I had another doctor appointment this week.
 The blood clot is still improving and I’m doing as well as can be expected since the surgery four weeks ago.
 I can tell my energy level isn’t normal yet but it all takes time to heal.
 The girls do a wonderful job helping me.
 I have to keep reminding myself to be careful and remember that the work won’t run away (although it would be nice if it would sometimes.
 Ha!).

 Son-in-law Timothy brought us a deer that he shot.
-He had it all venison2016ground up and ready for the freezer.
+He had it all ground up and ready for the freezer.
 The family was all here Sunday evening for supper, so husband Joe grilled deer steaks on the charcoal grill, which we all enjoyed.

 God bless all of you this holiday and keep you safe.